If you need to learn how to meal plan from your pantry, then you are in the right place!

 One of the biggest game changers in our food budget, was using up what we already had.

 Instead of planning a completely new meal plan each week, I first evaluate what is left in our fridge, pantry, and freezer to make a list of everything that’s left.
+This is how I start pantry meal planning.
 Using this list, I start putting together meals using ingredients I already have.